Skip to main content

 3. Strategic Priority 2, Goal 3: Improve campus facilities and maximize their use with enhanced technology and the resources necessary to deliver services that support student engagement and success.

-The Center for Global Languages and Cultures consists of three spaces all on the second floor of the O’Malley Center which are all reservable on CourseDog.
+The Sabo Center for Languages and Cultures consists of three spaces all on the second floor of the O’Malley Center which are all reservable on CourseDog.
 All three spaces are open during standard University business hours (8:00 AM to 5:00 PM) and are reservable on CourseDog.
-If you would like to reserve these spaces outside of those hours, please contact cglc@jcu.edu
+If you would like to reserve these spaces outside of those hours, please contact sclc@jcu.edu.

 Professional Photo of James Nemiroff-CGLC Coordinator